silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/starter_file/README.md

 ## Screen Recording

-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+A [link](https://drive.google.com/file/d/1Zv3IOT9VT0iXe_sVxZE3LYurxfddZLuA/view?usp=sharing) to a screen recording of the project in action.
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response